-Economics at Newcastle aims to equip you with the analytical tools, knowledge of real-time developments in theory and quantitative techniques necessary to understand modern economics and identify problems, predict outcomes, and evaluate policies.
+Economics at Newcastle aims to equip you with the analytical tools, economic theory and quantitative techniques necessary to understand modern economics in order to identify their problems, predict outcomes, evaluate and advise policies.

-The behaviour of public and private sector organisations is significantly influenced by fluctuations in global financial markets.
-Individuals with a comprehensive understanding of financial theory and its interrelationship with international monetary policy are therefore in demand within this highly competitive sector.
+The behaviour of public and private sector organisations is significantly influenced by international economic developments in both financial and goods markets.
+Individuals with a comprehensive understanding of economic and financial theory and their policy dimensions within an open economy context are therefore in demand within this highly competitive sector.

 We offer a variety of research degree supervision connected to our main research areas and take care to match your interests with the most appropriate academic supervisors to ensure a supportive and productive working relationship.